chaoran/node-throttle/README.md

 ```
 default_options = {
     span: 15 * 60 * 1000, // value should be in milliseconds.
-    accuracy: 1 * 60 // value should be in milliseconds.
+    accuracy: 60 * 1000   // value should be in milliseconds. span should be divisible by accuracy.
 }
 ```